Poesaka Terpendam: Release and reception

 Poesaka Terpendam was released on 22 October 1941, on the Eid ul-Fitr holiday.
 It was debuted simultaneously at the Sampoerna Theatre in Surabaya, the Luxor Theatre in Yogyakarta, the Centraal Theatre in Buitenzorg, and the Rialto Theatre in Senen, Batavia.
 A preview in Poestaka Timoer promised a great performance from Roekiah as well as an extraordinarily comic one from Kartolo.

-Pertjatoeran Doenia dan Film wrote that it was the only film to date in which Djoemala seemed out of place; the reviewer wrote that Djoemala seemed overly stiff and unnatural during the fight scenes.
+Pertjatoeran Doenia dan Film wrote that it was the only film to date in which Djoemala seemed out of place, the reviewer wrote that Djoemala seemed overly stiff and unnatural during the fight scenes.
 A review in De Indische Courant praised the film's scenery.

-The film is likely lost, as are all Indonesian films from before 1950 according to American visual anthropologist Karl G. Heider.
-As elsewhere in the world at the time, movies produced in the Indies were shot on highly flammable nitrate film, and after a fire destroyed much of Produksi Film Negara's warehouse in 1952, old films shot on nitrate were deliberately destroyed.
-However, Kristanto records several as having survived at Sinematek Indonesia's archives, and film historian Misbach Yusa Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.
+The film is likely lost, as are all Indonesian films from before 1950, according to American visual anthropologist Karl G. Heider.
+As with every other place in the world at the time, movies produced in the Indies were shot on highly flammable nitrate film, and after a fire destroyed much of Produksi Film Negara's warehouse in 1952, old films shot on nitrate were deliberately destroyed.
+However, Kristanto records several as having survived at Sinematek Indonesia's archives, and film historian Misbach Yusa Biran wrote that several Japanese propaganda films have survived at the Netherlands Government Information Service.